pagrimm/roboger-prime/README.md

-# Mr. Roboger's Neighborhood
+# Roboger Prime
 **Weekly Project for Epicodus**
 By Peter Grimm, 05.29.2020

 ## Description

 Week 3 project for Epicodus.
 A page that will return a list of numbers from 0 to the inputted number, and replace numbers containing a one, two, or three with snippets of text.
 Designed to showcase my skills in looping Javascript logic, behavior driven development, and the separation of business and user interface logic.
+This prime version also combines the pig latin and Roman numeral exercises from earlier in the week.
+The interface is also an abomination.

 ## Specifications
 | Behavior                                                                           | Input  | Output                                   |